Please select country and city. Information only available in English.

 The Greeks are renowned for their hedonistic lifestyle and the long nights they like to spend eating, drinking and dancing.
 Few other places on earth can match the city's lively nightlife scene.
 Late dinners (taken at around 10p) and nightclubs that fill up after midnight are extremely typical here, so don't be alarmed by the empty tables if you show up early for dinner!

-Several factors make dining and partying pleasurable in Athens: there is the contagious joy shown by Athenians as they savour their food, their tendency to dance on any available surface including tables, and the endless chats.
+Several factors make dining and partying pleasurable in Athens: there is the contagious joy shown by Athenians as they savor their food, their tendency to dance on any available surface including tables, and the endless chats.
 The picture perfect scenery, be it a traditional taverna located in a vine-covered backyard in Plaka or a seaside fish restaurant in Piraeus, will add to your enjoyment.
 Finally, the pleasant weather means that you can dine and party outdoors for most months of the year.
 What better way to end the day than by dining under the stars beneath the Acropolis?

 A restaurant that stands out for its great city view is the Dionysos Café and Restaurant at the foot of the Acropolis.
 For a romantic evening, one of the most beautiful dining rooms is G.B.
 Corner, which shares the old-world charm of the adjacent Grande Bretagne Hotel on Syntagma Square.
 A large number of nightclubs can be found all over Athens.
-Some feature live Greek music, whilst others play the latest international hits and attract the city's clubbers: Wild Rose and Kalua near Syntagma Square are both fantastic options.
+Some feature live Greek music, while others play the latest international hits and attract the city's clubbers: Wild Rose and Kalua near Syntagma Square are both fantastic options.
 Symposio offers a grand view of the Acropolis as well, and has a wide selection of expertly seasoned meats that come paired with exotic sauces.
 While Furin Kazan, near Syntagma Square is ideal for a quick sushi lunch or dinner.

 Classic Greek cuisine is also served in the elegant Daphne's in Plaka.
 Bakaliarakia is a comfortable Greek tavern with a large crowd of regulars.
 For delectable ham and pork dishes, try Xynou, where your meal will be accompanied by live music.
 There is also a backyard garden for those interested in dining outside.
 Eden Vegetarian Restaurant isn't just for vegetarians, they have many menu items that contain fresh seafood.
 For a sampling of some traditional Greek fare, try Akropol Resaturant Tavern, where there is live music from local bands.
 Scholarheion is a family owned and operated restaurant that focuses on serving guests quality meals at reasonable prices.
 Taverna Tou Psarra features a lovely rooftop garden with stunning views of Plaka.
 Among the numerous tavernas of the old town of Plaka are Damigos and Xynou, the latter serving food in its garden during the summer.